 Leigh Sessoms Home was called Sunnyside Acres constructed 1855/57 photos by James Moore ca 1970

 Harold Sessoms of Ahoskie told me that his name was a corruption of the original Harrell.
 This Dr. Harrell Sessoms he said had a house between the Leigh Sessoms house and Moore’s Lane.
 Dr. Sessoms died young and his son and daughter were raised by Van Pelt Sessoms.
 The house burned.
 He said you could see the wells out in the field when he was a boy.
 Therefore, Dr. Joseph W. Sessoms built Sunnyside when he married Nannie Underwood in the 1850s.

 Another Sessoms seat was at Stoney Creek where the Powellsville town cemetery is located.
 This is where Uncle Elisha Sessoms (Eunice’s father) was raised.
 There was a house and cemetery there which seems to have simply been abandoned.
 I could never understand this.
-Perhaps Buelah Shanks has some more info on it.
 Uncle Lish after his marriage seems to have always lived on the other side of the creek at the house where Hazel and Otis ended up when they retired and at a house-now gone- on Church Street in Ahoskie.
 I think Uncle Lish’s forebears come down from a brother or cousin of the William Sessoms who married Miss Van Pelt.
-As this Sessoms house was right there on the creek, it makes one wonder if it was contemporary with the original Jones foundation down at Jones Hole.
+As this Sessoms house was right there on the creek, it probably was contemporary with the original Jones foundation down at Jones Hole.
 James

 Our Neighbors for 200 years, the Sessoms of Hertford County: